This post may contain affiliate links. Please read our disclosure policy.

-This Steak Fajita Recipe is an easy, no-fuss dinner recipe that is ready in just minutes and tastes amazing!
-Perfect for the whole family, serve it on tortillas, over a salad, or even stuffed in a baked sweet potato.
+This flank Steak Fajita Recipe is an easy, no-fuss dinner recipe that is ready in just minutes and tastes amazing!
+Perfect for the whole family, serve it on tortillas, over a salad, with rice, or even stuffed in a baked sweet potato.

 top view steak fajitas in a skillet

-Sometimes I need a really really fast recipe for dinner and steak is quickly becoming my secret best friend.
-I love working with flank steak in particular because it only takes a couple of minutes to cook on each side, and in fact, it tastes better and has a better texture if it’s medium rare instead of well-done.
+Sometimes I need a fast dinner, and steak is quickly becoming my secret best friend.
+I love working with flank steak in particular because it only takes a couple of minutes to cook on each side.

-This steak fajita recipe has just 6 ingredients, most of which are pantry staples.
-I always have bell peppers, onion, taco seasoning, and olive oil on hand.
-All I had to do was pick up the steak and a little cilantro to make this super easy Mexican dinner recipe.
-My family absolutely loved it and I hope yours does too!
+This beef fajitas recipe is made with just 6 ingredients, most of which are pantry staples.
+I always have bell peppers, onions, taco seasoning, and olive oil on hand.
+All I had to do was pick up the steak and a little cilantro to put this together, and my kids loved it.

 • Steak: Flank steak is perfect for this recipe, although you can substitute skirt steak if needed.
 Cut the meat against the grain and cook it until medium-rare for the most tender bite!

-• Bell peppers: Any color of bell peppers will be great in this steak fajita recipe.
-I opted for green, yellow, and red, but if you don’t like green you can add orange or extra of the other two colors.
+• Bell peppers: Any color of bell peppers will be great in this beef fajita recipe.
+I opted for green, yellow, and red, but if you don’t like green, you can add orange or an extra of the other two colors.

-• Olive oil: A healthy oil like olive oil or avocado oil is perfect for sautĆ©ing the veggies and searing the meat.
+• Olive oil: I like Olive oil or avocado oil is perfect for sautéing the veggies and searing the meat.

-• Taco seasoning: I eat some form of tacos every week so I always have a huge jar of taco seasoning in my pantry.
-Wholesalers like Sam’s and Costco have the big tubs, as well as amazon.
-You can easily make your own at home as well!
+• Taco seasoning: I eat some form of tacos with flour tortillas every week, so I always have a huge jar of taco seasoning in my pantry.
+Wholesalers like Sam’s and Costco have the big tubs, as well as Amazon.
+You can make homemade taco seasoning as well.

 • Cilantro: This ingredient is optional, but I love to sprinkle chopped cilantro over my fajitas.
 It really elevates the flavor and adds a burst of freshness.

-1. Begin by heating 1 tablespoon of oil in a large skillet over medium-high heat.
+Begin by heating 1 tablespoon of oil in a large cast-iron skillet or any skillet of your choice over medium-high heat.

 top view of steak fajitas in an orange skillet